-As a military and an adoptive family, we’ve had plenty of opportunities to practice flexibility — to practice reacting to the unexpected.
-After seven deployments and one international adoption, we know well that our calendars, plans and timelines are irrelevant.
+As an adoptive family, we’ve had plenty of opportunities to practice flexibility — to practice reacting to the unexpected.
+We know well that our calendars, plans and timelines are irrelevant.
 So we’ve learned, through many years of failures and frustrations, to put ourselves on GOD’S time.

 But it doesn’t mean that it doesn’t take us 24 hours to reset our clocks.

 And then, after hanging up the phone, I completely broke down.
-Supersoldier, in his amazing, protective way, just held me for an hour while I wept and both of us grieved.
+Super-Spouse, in his amazing, protective way, just held me for an hour while I wept and both of us grieved.

 Not only was this precious boy missing the flight to the “international hosting camp” he had already been told he would be traveling to (he received our welcome letter with our family’s pictures earlier in the week); he was in the hospital.
 Alone.
 Without a loved one there to hold his hand.
 Without a mama there to hold his heart.
 Without anyone there to speak hope or life or love into a little heart so in need of encouragement in the face of such disappointment.

 It is unfair and unreal that this sweet boy should have to go through this alone.

 Yes, we as a once-military family have had lots of practice dealing with life’s “extensions” — BUT THIS SWEET BOY SHOULDN’T HAVE TO.
 This little boy has waited 10 YEARS for a family.
 He’s been on one decade-long extension to unite with a family who will call him their own.
 Who will run-leap-hug at Gotcha Days and shower love and affection that lasts beyond red-white-and-blue airport photos.